dag10/DJ/README.md

 Webauth
 --
-If using [webauth](http://webauth.stanford.edu) as your authentication method, enable webauth for the following paths:
+If using [webauth](http://webauth.stanford.edu) as your authentication method, enable webauth for the only the `/webauth` location.
-- /webauth
-- /play/*

 When configuring the reverse proxy, make sure to foward the variables as headers: